These Zero-Waste Cleaning Kits Have Everything You Need for a Sparkling Home

 The Environmental Protection Agency (EPA) defines zero-waste as the "conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials."
 All of this is done without harming the health of humans or our planet's natural resources.

 While corporations and manufacturers can adopt the concept on a larger scale, incremental efforts at home can make an impact, too.
-If you're looking for a place to start, Lily Cameron, cofounder of Wild Minimalist, suggests making small, purposeful choices to be more eco-conscious.
+If you're looking for a place to start, Lily Cameron, cofounder of blog, book, and former store Wild Minimalist, suggests making small, purposeful choices to be more eco-conscious.
 "Going zero waste means taking gradual, intentional steps to limit your daily waste," she says.
-"You do that by practicing mindfulness, reducing your dependence on disposable products, and being resourceful.”
+"You do that by practicing mindfulness, reducing your dependence on disposable products, and being resourceful."

 Beginners might consider starting with a zero-waste cleaning kit.
 These handy (and beautiful!) bundles are coveted for their earth-friendly contents and waste-minimizing refillable components.
 What should you look for when purchasing your own?
 "A good kit contains essentials that are well tested and highly effective," Cameron says.
 To clean sustainably in your home, shop our top 10 zero-waste cleaning kits below.